mateopaez/voxa/README.md

 <p align="center"> Fun fact: Vox means voice in Latin </p>

 ## ⚠️ Important Note
 Voxa makes use of OpenAI's Whisper and GPT APIs, as well as Elevenlabs.io's text-to-speech service, all of which incur usage costs.
 As this app is primarily deployed for easy access during job interviews and to showcase my work, I kindly ask users to minimize usage where possible.
 Please only interact with the app as necessary, and I appreciate your understanding as I maintain and showcase the project.
-Thank you for your support!
 You may access the site here [voxa-mp.vercel.app](https://voxa-mp.vercel.app/)

 ## Tech Stack